 10% of the proceeds benefit a local need.

 It could hardly be spring without the West Denmark Lutheran Church’s annual Æbleskiver supper!
 For over 60 years, church members have served the traditional Æbleskiver meal to neighbors and friends who come from a surprisingly wide circle.
 At the peak of the dinner rush, as many as 16 bakers skillfully turn batter into perfectly round Æbleskiver, the Danish version of a pancake, to go with locally made Medisterpølse – traditional Danish sausage, and Sodsuppe – fruit soup.
 The meal finishes with either Abelkage or Lemon Fluff for dessert – and, of course, lots of coffee.

 Be our guest at the Æbleskiver dinner on the first Saturday in May, seating is from 3:30-7:00 pm at the West Denmark Parish Hall.
-Cost for the dinner is $9 for adults, $6 for youth 6-12, and children 5 and under free with paid adult.
-This day also includes a bake sale and raffles, and is a stop on the area-wide Earth Arts Spring Tour.
+Cost for the dinner is $15 for adults, $6 for youth 6-12, and children 5 and under free with paid adult.
+This day also includes a bake sale and raffles.
+It’s a good stop add while you’re out enjoying the area-wide Earth Arts Spring Tour.

 Family Camp is an annual three day experience in the Folk School tradition of Denmark.
 July 1-3 fills the building and grounds of West Denmark with an extended family of participants.
 For us, “Family” describes the community we create.
 The participation of all generations, from infants to elders, of varying backgrounds and with diverse insights, enriches the experience.

 All are welcome to join us as we work together, play together, and learn from each other.